 The three most desired features of grocery shopping list apps

 Ability to track spending.
-Users want to have an overview of their current spending combined with infographics that indicate the main areas of spending and recommend a strategy for cutting down expenditures.
+Users want to have an overview of their current spending in their favorite supermarket combined with infographics that indicate the main areas of spending and recommend a strategy for cutting down expenditures.
 Interestingly, even though the ability to track spending is listed among one of the most desirable features, top grocery shopping apps in the App Store and Google Play tend to almost completely ignore this feature.

 Grocery shopping list reminders.
 A grocery shopping app can remind users to buy a standard list of groceries that they are most likely to run out of by the end of the week (such as milk, bread, and eggs).
 For example, an app called Daily Bread integrates with the built-in Reminders app and lets users know when they are about to run out of groceries.